When it comes to constructing your new home, the term ‘self build’ can be a bit misleading.

 Those who intend to manage everything and everybody, buy the materials themselves and undertake a significant part of the physical work on site.

-The route you decide on will have a significant impact on the cost of your project.
-The ‘building routes’ chart (see below) is designed to provide easy recognition for the three main management/procurement options together with a sliding scale showing their potential effect on costs.
+The route you decide on will have a significant impact on the cost of your self build project.
+The building routes chart (see below) is designed to provide easy recognition for the three main management/procurement options together with a sliding scale showing their potential effect on costs.

 Around 20% of all annual projects fit into the Exec band at a cost of £2,500 plus per m².
 60% of projects fall into the Project Manager band, with costings varying between £2,200 and £1,400 per m².
 At the lower end is the Traders band, which makes up 20% of all yearly projects and typically costs £800 per m² or less.